Anne loves animals. They fill her thoughts about 70% of the time. Her dogs are life. Anne is an equal opportunity petter.

 Strange But Terrific Pets

-Stenopelmatus spp or the Jerusalem cricket, is a cricket-like insect native to the United States, Mexico, and Central America.
+Stenopelmatus spp., or the Jerusalem cricket, is a cricket-like insect native to the United States, Mexico, and Central America.
 It's known by several names including Potato Bug, Child of the Earth, and Skull Insect.
-Many find it to be a frightful-looking creature and often worry that it is dangerous, however, these insects of the Stenopelmatus genus are generally benign creatures.
-Occasionally, they may pose a minor threat to root crops but this is uncommon.
-Their size, ease of care, and overall demeanor tend to make them terrific pets.
+Many find it to be a frightful-looking creature and often worry that it is dangerous.
+However, these insects of the Stenopelmatus genus are generally benign creatures.
+Occasionally, they may pose a minor threat to root crops, but this is uncommon.
+Their size, ease of care, and overall demeanor make them terrific pets.

 Where to Get Jerusalem Crickets

 If you live in the United States, it is very easy to acquire a specimen.
 Availability outside of the United States is mostly nonexistent currently.
 There are two ways to get these insects in the United States: by online purchase or field collecting.
 Online purchase is the easiest and fastest way to get these crickets.
 It is also a more expensive option.
 A popular website, BugsInCyberSpace sells individuals for $12–13, depending on the season.
 Shipping is not included in the price and averages $27–30.
 This particular website supplies healthy, active specimens, and is highly rated.
 The author has bought several species of insects, including Jerusalem crickets, from this website.
 Her oldest cricket is over a year old!

 - The cheapest way to acquire a specimen is to field collect.
 The natural range of the Jerusalem cricket includes the Southwest, West, and Pacific coast of the United States, most parts of Mexico, and parts of Central America.

 - They are typically found at night, early morning, and early evening.